meetapandit/nyc-citibike-data-pipeline/README.md

       - Added batch_run_date which would act as a partition key to optimize retrieval and query performance when filtered against the date field

  - Data Validation
       - Data Quality is the most critical step in any data architecture and it is even more critical and challenging to achieve in a real-time data streaming pipeline as the job is always running and if important decision decisions about failure recovery, idempotency, load balancing, and data contracts.
 We ensured the following

-           - Failure Recovery: is managed by configuring a replication factor of 3 for Lafka brokers and acks which denotes message delivery guarantees are set to all with a trade-off of higher latency vs a guaranteed receipt that the message is delivered to all in-sync replicas.
+           - Failure Recovery: is managed by configuring a replication factor of 3 for Lafka brokers and acks which denotes message delivery guarantees are set to all with a trade- off of higher latency vs a guaranteed receipt that the message is delivered to all in-sync replicas.
            - On the Databricks side, failure is handled using checkpointing and late-arriving events are handled by watermark.

       - Idempotent Pipelines:
 	    - From Kafka 3.0, idempotence is set to true which supports exactly-once semantics which guarantees that no rows are missing or duplicated in the sink after recovering from failure.
             - This is otherwise a huge concern for streaming pipelines as non-idempotent pipelines create silent failures that are not caught easily during backfilling.
 These uncaught records can cause cascading failures in downstream pipelines as it does not cause any alarm bells to ring and bad data can reach production without notice
       - Data Contracts:
 	    - Kafka guarantees data contracts by storing a unique identifier for each schema in the schema registry
             - This schema id is part of the metadata of the message subscribed to by the consumer application
             - Thus if the schema at the data source changes without warning Kafka compares the new schema with the existing schema, adds a new schema to the schema registry and the records with the changed schema can be handled by the client application using techniques like Dead Letter (DL) queue and the pipeline runs without failure
             - The delta lakehouse architecture which uses unity catalog for file metadata also supports schema evolution

 - Data Storage
     - Selected Snowflake for storage as it also offers support for Spark for analysts to explore the datasets and also has Streamlit integrated into the platform which allows creating interactive web applications with ease
     - Created 2 tables and partitioned them by batch_run_date.
     - Created a private key.
 Follow the link to configure private key and to set private key in Snowflake follow this Youtube link

        <img width="1179" alt="create_private_key_snowflake" src="https://github.com/DataExpert-ZachWilson-V4/capstone-citibike-nyc-data-pipeline/assets/15186489/40b1b189-fb8c-4001-8c2c-80424b6ff06d">